tigerbeetle/tigerbeetle/docs/coding/data-modeling.md

   - The fractional amount `$123.00` is represented as the integer `12300`.
   - The fractional amount `$123.45` is represented as the integer `12345`.

-### Oversized Amounts
+- In JPY, `¥‎1` = `1` yen.
+So for example,
+  - The fractional amount `¥‎123.00` is represented as the integer `123`.
+  - The fractional amount `¥‎123.45` is represented as the integer `123`.

+- In IQD, `1 د.ع` = `1000` fils.
+So for example,
+  - The fractional amount `0.45 د.ع` is represented as the integer `450`.
+  - The fractional amount `123.00 د.ع` is represented as the integer `123000`.
+  - The fractional amount `123.45 د.ع` is represented as the integer `123450`.

 The other direction works as well.
-If the smallest useful unit of a currency is `10,000,000` units, then it can be scaled down to the integer `1`.
+If the smallest useful unit of an asset is `10,000,000` units, then it can be scaled down to the integer `1` using an asset scale of `-7`.

-The 128-bit representation defines the precision, but not the scale.
+Asset scale cannot be used to represent non-decimal denominations such as Malagasy ariary (MGA) or Mauritanian ouguiya (MRU).

 ### ⚠️ Asset Scales Cannot Be Easily Changed